ramkrish1/srinath/README.md

-# ASSIGNMENT-5 Hangman application(please download the .rar file)
+# ASSIGNMENT-5 Hangman application(please download the finalHangman.rar file)

 fileHangman.rar is the ASSIGNMENT-5 HANGMAN-ANDROID APPLICATION.
 You can directly download the file and check it.